Feminine Clothing for Men: A Good Look at 18 Seductive Styles

 H&M unveiled its skirts for men in 2010.
-In the same vein, kilts have been popular among some men as well.
-In the US, when you do see a man wearing a skirt, it's typically the Utilikilt (which I wouldn't call fashionable).
+Kilts have always been popular among some men as well.
+In the US, when you see a man wearing a skirt, it's typically the 'Utilikilt' (which I wouldn't call fashionable).

-The H&M brand definitely has its share of feminine clothing for men, so it's no surprise they have introduced a skirt (along with harem pants as well).
+The H&M brand definitely has its share of feminine clothing for men, so it's no surprise they have introduced a skirt (and harem pants, as well).

-I love feminine clothing for men, but skirts are something I can't get into.
-Men don't typically have sexy legs; they have hairy legs, and that's not always a hot look to be sporting--but that's just my opinion.
+I love feminine clothing for men, but a skirt is something I can't get into.
+Men don't typically have sexy legs; they have hairy legs, and that's not always a hot look to be sporting, but that's just my opinion.

-Skinny jeans are another budding feminine style in men's fashion.
-This style of jean is generally worn by guys who can pull off this look, and that's usually skinny guys.
+Skinny jeans are another feminine style blooming in men's fashion today.
+This style of jean is generally worn by the only guys who can pull this look off–skinny guys.

 Now some may say that skinny guys in skinny jeans isn't a very attractive look, but I think it actually works well for skinny men.
-Skinny jeans can be very flattering of the male body and physique--allows people to see that you have a shape, even if you're not that big.
+These jeans can be very flattering of the male body and physique, allowing people to see that you have a shape, even if you're not that big.

-If you're looking for skinny jeans, I'd recommend 7 for All Man Kind--hands down, they make the best jeans for men.
-They'll set you back $100+, but well worth the price.
+If you're looking for skinny jeans, I'd recommend 7 for All Mankind: hands down, they make the best jeans for men.
+They'll set you back $100+, but are well worth the price.